saitejavanamala/Portfolio/SQL/SQLQuestionnaire.md

 111. How to Identify Grouping in results in SQL?
 111. How do you pivot data in SQL?
 Give an example.
 111. How do you unpivot data in SQL?
 Give an example.
+111. Describe Batches in SQL.
+111. What are variables in SQL?
+111. What is Conditional Branching?
+111. How do you perform looping in SQL?
+111. Write a stored procedure and execute it
+111. Explain scalar functions in SQL.
+111. What are Built-in functions in SQL.
+111. What are the Logical functions in SQL?
+111. What is a window function?
+111. Explain the types of Ranking functions with examples.
+111. What are aggregate functions?
+111. Explain Grouping with Group By.
+111. Explain the process flow of WHERE, HAVING, GROUP BY.